MATRIX vs. Docebo

 MATRIX is very intuitive and easy to use.
 In addition, it includes an online help center with videos, getting started guides, and searchable help content.
 MATRIX also has a rapid response support forum where staff members typically respond to questions within 15-30 minutes during business hours 24/5.

-Docebo is fairly easy to use.
-It also includes an online help center with screenshots, searchable help content and email support.
+Docebo has an online help center with screenshots, searchable help content and email support.
 There is phone support available for administrators, but only for the Docebo Enterprise pricing plan.

 MATRIX Help center

-Docebo provides a similar feature set.
-However, MATRIX offers the same features at a lower cost and for a smaller range of active learners.
+MATRIX and Docebo provide a similar feature set.
+However, MATRIX offers the same features at a lower cost and some additional powerful enterprise features, such as adaptive learning.

 Here is a list of some of the features included with MATRIX that are not supported by Docebo: